-Joshua McVeigh-Schultz is an interaction designer, ethnographer, and media maker in the Media Arts and Practice PhD program in USC’s School of Cinematic Arts.
-His research intersects fields of HCI, STS, media studies, and design theory, and his dissertation explores fictive rituals as forms of speculative design.
-In 2013, he won an Intel PhD Fellowship for his research on data-driven objects and speculative ritual design.
-He has interned at Intel Labs and Microsoft Research.
-At MSR New England he researched the role of affordances in a microsocial relationship app, Couple.
-At Intel Labs’ Interaction Experience Research group (IXR), he spearheaded the rapid prototyping efforts for the “data monster” toolkit, exploring animistic behaviors as an approach to live data-visualization.
-For his dissertation, he explored speculative ritual design in a variety of contexts including: civic participation, interpersonal communication, and human-object relationship formation.
-He earned an MFA at UC Santa Cruz’s Digital Arts and New Media program.
-For his MFA thesis, he designed a mobile interface that crowd-sources the on-the-street interview by enabling live audience to drive interview interactions.
-He also completed an MA in Asian Studies at UC Berkeley where he researched identity performance in Japanese social media.
-At USC he worked as a designer in Scott Fisher’s Mobile and Environmental Research Lab, designing speculative interfaces for creative collaboration in VR (among other topics).
+Joshua McVeigh-Schultz is a hybrid ethnographer, design researcher, and media maker who recently earned a PhD from the Media Arts and Practice PhD program in USC’s School of Cinematic Arts.
+His research intersects fields of HCI, anthropology, media studies, and design theory, and his dissertation explores the intersection between ritual and design.
+In 2013, he won an Intel PhD Fellowship for his dissertation research.
+At MSR New England he studied the role of affordances in a microsocial relationship app, Couple.
+At Intel Labs’ Interaction Experience Research group (IXR), he researched youth and mobile media and developed UX insights for mobile play.
+For his dissertation, he explored the intersection between ritual and design in a range of contexts: civic participation, interpersonal communication, and human-object relationship formation.
+He earned an MFA at UC Santa Cruz’s Digital Arts & New Media program and also completed an MA in Asian Studies at UC Berkeley, where he researched identity performance in Japanese social media.
+As an undergraduate he completed a BA in anthropology from the University of Chicago.
+At USC he worked as a designer in Scott Fisher’s Mobile and Environmental Media Lab, designing speculative interfaces for creative collaboration in VR (among other topics).
 He has also been a researcher for the Institute for Multimedia Literacy, a member of Henry Jenkins’s Civic Paths research group, and a contributor to the academic blog Culture Digitally.
-He earned an undergraduate degree at the University of Chicago, where he studied linguistic anthropology, primatology, and cinema & media studies.
 Between his undergraduate and graduate careers, he lived, studied, and taught in Japan and China.